 Chaotic Good vs Neutral Evil

-Unlike Chaotic Good characters who passionately distrust and hate Law and Order, Neutral Evil characters don’t care how society is structured.
+Unlike Chaotic Good characters who passionately distrust and dislike Law and Order, Neutral Evil characters don’t care how society is structured.
 All they care about is themselves and doing as much Evil in the world as they can.

 Delve into the detail of Neutral Evil in my article.